I'm a graduate in Economic and Social History from the University of Strathclyde and have worked as a Tour Guide in Edinburgh.

-Apparently separate in both style, age and location it is actually fused onto the new structure and adjoining doors afford access both ways.
-It has also been strengthened internally with concrete and steel rendering absolute its complete integration into the 21st century building.
+Apparently separate in both style, age and location, it is fused onto the new structure, and adjoining doors afford access both ways.
+It has also been strengthened internally with concrete and steel, rendering its complete integration into the 21st-century building.

-Queensberry House contains the offices of the Presiding Officer of the Parliament who is the equivalent of the Speaker of the House of Commons in the Westminster Parliament.
-Also present are two Deputy Speakers as well as the Chief Executive of the Parliament and other staff members.
-Although the building is named after William Douglas the First Marquis of Queensberry the irony is not lost that his successor supported the 1707 Act of Union which dissolved the original Scottish Parliament.
-As a tribute to the late First Minister the 'Donald Dewar Reading Room' is also contained within the building.
+Queensberry House contains the offices of the Presiding Officer of the Parliament, who is the equivalent of the Speaker of the House of Commons in the Westminster Parliament.
+Also present are two Deputy Speakers, the Chief Executive of the Parliament, and other staff members.
+Although the building is named after William Douglas the First Marquis of Queensberry, the irony is not lost that his successor supported the 1707 Act of Union, which dissolved the original Scottish Parliament.
+As a tribute to the late First Minister, the 'Donald Dewar Reading Room' is also contained within the building.

 The Tower Buildings

 From behind the Debating Chamber, the four towers spread out to form the centrepiece of the campus.
 The roofs of the Tower Buildings are shaped like the upturned keels of boats inspired by sheds seen by Miralles at Lindisfarne in the north of England.
 The Towers are made of reinforced concrete which was cast on-site to improve strength.
 The structure was completed with granite cladding and distinctive roofs covered in stainless steel.